jerch/node-termios/README.md

 - `constructor(from?: number | ITermios | null)`
   Create new `Termios` object. `from` can be a valid file descriptor (number), another `Termios` object (copy constructor) or `null` (all data zeroed out).
-  Omtting `from` will try to load default values from `ttydefaults.h` (not supported by all platforms).
+  Omitting `from` will try to load default values from `ttydefaults.h` (not supported by all platforms).
 - `loadFrom(fd: number): void`
   Load termios data from file descriptor `fd`.
 - `writeTo(fd: number, action?: number): void`